Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ### Create product - Associations
-*PIM > Products > Tab LIST > Button Add > Button [CREATE] > Tab Associations*
+*PIM > Products > Tab LIST > Button Add > Button CREATE > Tab Associations*

 ![Associations](/Assets/Screenshots/PIM/Products/List/Associations/AssociationsCreate.png "[Associations]")

-In this tab, boxes of all attributes with the data type *Related products* are displayed.
+In this tab, boxes of all attributes with the *Related products* data type are displayed.
 The box titles differ depending on the corresponding attribute names, but the structure of all boxes is identical.

 > [Info] For detailed information about the data types, see [Data type list](to_be_completed).